vision-chd/ANOVA/README.txt

 Query the statistical distribution about F-distribution to find the critical value.
 F_defocus obeys F𝛼(r-1, r*s*(c-1)); F_content obeys F𝛼(s-1, r*s*(c-1)).
+𝛼 is the significance level.
+In our paper, it is set to 5%.

 Results:
 if F_defocus is greater than the critical value F𝛼(r-1, r*s*(c-1)), it is considered that defocus blur has a significant impact on the focus measure.
 Otherwise, it has no significant impact.